sjhobson/JXmodem/README.md

 This library is a port of Georges Menie's Xmodem routines to Java, adapted to use Java classes (particularly streams) and with support for XModem-1k.

-M. Menie's original C code can be found here: https://www.menie.org/georges/embedded/
+The original C code can be found here: https://www.menie.org/georges/embedded/

 The library is written in pure Java.
 It supports Xmodem, Xmodem-CRC, and XModem-1k.
 For Xmodem-1k and Xmodem-CRC, CRC calculation is performed via a pre-calculated lookup table.